Shahram-73/Parking-lot-detection/README.md

-# Parking-lot-detection
+# Parking-lot-detection using two approaches
+1st approach:
+Detecting empty and occupied parking lots using Mask-RCNN

+2nd approach:
-Detecting empty and occupied parking lots using Mask-RCNN.
+Detecting empty and occupied parking lots using OpenCV libraries

 You can see the output which performed on the Sapienza University parking space from the following link: